apache/activemq-website/src/components/classic/documentation/jndi-support.md

 ```
 You can edit the `jndi.properties` file to configure the `ActiveMQConnectionFactory`'s properties such as `brokerURL` and whether or not there should be an embedded broker etc. See [how to embed a broker in a connection](how-do-i-embed-a-broker-inside-a-connection) for more details.

-### ActiveMQ Classic JNDI Tutorial
+### ActiveMQ JNDI Tutorial

-This is a quick one page tutorial on how to setup and use JNDI to create a connection to ActiveMQ Classic.
-The first thing is ActiveMQ Classic does not provide a full JNDI server.
+This is a quick one page tutorial on how to setup and use JNDI to create a connection to ActiveMQ.
+The first thing is ActiveMQ does not provide a full JNDI server.
 This means JMS clients need to use properties files to create a JNDI `IntialContextFactory`.
 If you need an example properties file, you can look the source distribution [https://github.com/apache/activemq/blob/master/activemq-unit-tests/src/test/resources/jndi.properties](https://github.com/apache/activemq/blob/master/activemq-unit-tests/src/test/resources/jndi.properties).
 Before we proceed, here are the properties.

 Name|Value
 `java.naming.factory.initial`|`org.apache.activemq.jndi.ActiveMQInitialContextFactory`
 `java.naming.provider.url`|`tcp://hostname:61616`
 `topic.MyTopic`|`example.MyTopic`

 Make sure to add `activemq-_<version>_.jar` and `spring-1.x.jar` to your classpath.
 If the libraries are not in the classpath, you will get a `ClassNotFoundException` at runtime.
 If you get `ClassNotFoundException`, try printing out the classpath and check it is present.
-You can also run ActiveMQ Classic with `-verbose` option to verify the jar was loaded correctly.
+You can also run ActiveMQ with `-verbose` option to verify the jar was loaded correctly.

 **Sample Code**